-On September 1, 2021, the Data Security Law (also known as the "Data Security Law") went into effect.
-The Law aims to "regulate data processing activities, guarantee data security, promote the development and use of data, protect the legitimate rights and interests of individuals and organizations, and defend the country's sovereignty, the interests of security and development," and stipulates data security management and supervision for all data processing activities (collection, storage, use, processing, transfer, provision, disclosure, etc.) in China.
+The Data Security Law applies to all data processing activities (collection, storage, use, processing, transfer, provision, disclosure, etc.) in China and to the data security management and supervision therefor.
 In addition, the Law may apply in certain cases to data processing activities outside of China, as it stipulates that "it will pursue legal liability in accordance with the law if national security, public interest, or the legitimate rights and interests of the people or organizations" of China are undermined.

-The Law firstly stipulates a "classification grade category protection system" in which data is classified and protected according to risk, and stipulates that data included in an "Critical Data Protection List" to be formulated in detail in the future will be subject to priority protection.
+The Law stipulates a "classification grade category protection system" in which data is classified and protected according to its importance and the degree of harm in the event of tampering or leakage, etc., and stipulates that data included in a "Critical Data Protection List" to be formulated in detail in the future will be subject to priority protection.
+In addition, the Law also requires the State to establish a data security screen to conduct security reviews for data processing activities that affect or may affect the security of the State.

-In addition, data security protection is mandatory during data processing activities, and processors of "critaical data" in particular are subject to heavier obligations, such as specifying data security protection responsibilities and conducting periodic risk assessments.
+Furthermore, the Law stipulates the obligation of data security protection, as well as imposes heavier obligations on processors of "critical data" in particular, such as specifying data security protection responsibilities and conducting periodic risk assessments.

-Furthermore, it is stipulated that export restrictions will be implemented for data applicable to certain restricted items, but the details of these restrictions will be determined separately, so it is possible that restrictions on cross-border data transfers will be strengthened based on this law.
+The Law stipulates that export restrictions will be implemented for data applicable to certain restricted items, so it is possible that restrictions on cross-border data transfers will be strengthened based on this Law.